UNCCharlotteHCILab/aside_main/README.md

 http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/neon1rc3

 Installation Instructions:

 1. Ensure you have followed the "Before Installing" section to make sure you have a compatible version of Eclipse
+2. Download and extract the contents of ESIDE zip file into the "plugins" directory of eclipse
+3. Restart Eclipse.
+Contratulations, ESIDE is installed.

+Installation Instructions (for PhD students and researchers):

+1. Ensure you have followed the "Before Installing" section to make sure you have a compatible version of Eclipse
 2. Download code or clone repository.
 If downloaded, extract the zip file.